gautambaghel/terraform-azurerm-application-gateway-nia/README.md

-# Consul Terraform Sync module for Azure Application Gateway
+# Consul Terraform Sync for Azure Application Gateway (using HCP Consul)

 This module uses service variables from [Consul Terraform Sync](https://www.consul.io/docs/nia/configuration) to configure an [Azure